 Once you’re in college, you may think your days of learning vocabulary words are over.
 Think again.
-Believe it or not, there is a certain vernacular associated with self-respecting individuals who are pursuing higher education or have graduated from an academic degree program.
+Believe it or not, there is a certain vernacular associated with self-respecting individuals who are pursuing a college degree or have graduated from an academic degree program.
 You may think it unfair, but it’s nonetheless true—there are certain words every college student should know.
-In this list, we’ll feature fifty-one of the college vocabulary words you should make it a point to learn if you don’t know them already.
+In this list, we’ll feature fifty-one of the words you should make it a point to learn if you don’t know them already.
 These words are listed in alphabetical order.

 Official Definition: (verb)—to accept, comply, or submit tacitly or passively

-The word acquiesce is an intransitive verb that makes our list of college level terms every student should know.
+The word acquiesce is an intransitive verb that makes our list of vocabulary words every student should know.
 Merriam-Webster defines acquiesce as “to accept, agree, or allow something to happen by staying silent or by not arguing.”
 Synonyms for the word include:

 Official Definition: (adj. or noun)— of or relating to art of beauty; a particular theory of beauty or art